How to share internet from an Android smartphone to a PC via USB

-NOTE: To create this guide, we used a Motorola Nexus 6 Android smartphone, running Android 7.0 Marshmallow.
-Although some screenshots might differ a bit on a smartphone running another flavor of Android, most settings should look and work the same.
+NOTE: To create this guide, we used a Huawei P20 smartphone running Android 10.
+Although some screenshots might differ a bit on a smartphone running another flavor or version of Android, most settings should look and work the same.

 Step 1.
-Enable the internet data connection on your Android smartphone
+Enable internet on your Android smartphone

 Step 3.
-Turn on the USB Tether option on your Android smartphone (share internet from Android to PC)
+Turn on the USB tethering feature on your Android smartphone (share internet from Android to PC)

 Step 4.
-Wait for a minute or two until your Windows PC installs the required drivers
+Wait for a moment or two until your Windows PC installs the required drivers

 On your Windows PC, you might see the operating system install a series of drivers that are necessary for the USB tethering to work.
 That's because your Android smartphone works as a USB modem and your Windows PC needs the appropriate drivers for it.
-This process should be done in a minute or two, and it's something that will take place only the first time you use your Android smartphone to connect to the internet on your PC, through a USB cable.
+This process should be done in a moment, and it's something that takes place only the first time you use your Android smartphone to connect to the internet on your PC through a USB cable.